Edward Thomas (physicist)

 Edward E. Thomas Jr. is an American plasma physicist and a Professor of Physics at Auburn University.
-He currently serves as the university's associate dean for research and graduate studies and is also the university's Charles W. Barkley Endowed Professor for diversity and inclusion.
+He currently serves as the university's associate dean for research and graduate studies.
+He was also the university's Charles W. Barkley Endowed Professor and diversity faculty mentor for the office of inclusion and diversity.
 He is a fellow of the National Society of Black Physicists (2011), the Alabama Academy of Sciences (2012) and the American Physical Society (2015).

 Thomas's work involves experimental and computational plasma physics, specifically in the areas of dusty plasmas and the flow of highly magnetized plasmas.
 He is currently the director of Auburn University's Magnetized Plasma Research Laboratory, a multi-user facility for the study of highly-magnetized dusty plasmas.

 Early life and career

 Thomas received a Bachelor of Science from Florida Institute of Technology in 1989.
 He also attended the Massachusetts Institute of Technology (MIT) for graduate studies, working on the Alcator C-Mod and then earning a masters degree in 1993.
 He later moved to Auburn University where he graduated in 1996 with a Ph.D. in Physics and won an Outstanding Dissertation Award from the National Society of Black Physicists.

 Upon graduation, Thomas began working as an assistant professor at Fisk University until 1999.
 He later returned to Auburn and joined the physics department, where he was promoted to associate professor in 2002 and then full professor in 2007.
 In 2012, Thomas became the Lawrence C. Wit Professor at the College of Science and Mathematics, and in 2015, the Charles W. Barkley Endowed Professor in the Department of Physics.
 In 2017, Thomas was promoted to Associate Dean for Research and Graduate Studies and relinquished his role as Lawrence C. Wit Professor.